 He threw the trap aside and hobbled into the kitchen.
 Hands outstretched and shaking with adrenaline, he turned the corner of the island, prepared to throttle whatever thing had been scurrying around.

-But there was nothing there, not even a trace.
+But there was nothing there.
+Not a trace.
 He must have scared it off with his howling.
 Or…

-That trap had not been there before; he was dead certain of it.
+Or that trap had not been there before.
+In fact, he was dead certain of it.
 Why would he put a rat trap at the bottom of the stairs?
 No, something else was going on here, and the thought of it chilled him.
 He hadn’t laid a trap there; they had.
 Either the creatures were larger than he’d thought or they were capable of cooperating, and both were bad.
 They had moved the trap there, then one of them had gone and made some noise, acting as bait while it was still dark enough that Harry wouldn’t see the trap before it was too late.
-Even in his own head it sounded insane, but it was the only explanation.
+Even only in his head it sounded insane, but it made a kind of sense.
 These were not regular pests.
-There was a calculated plot against him in his own house.
+He wasn't crazy.
+There was a calculated plot against him in his own home.

 A low buzzing noise emanated from somewhere.
 Harry moved toward the open living room, and the noise grew louder.
 Pressing his ear to the wall he heard the awful sound clearly, their squirming bodies pressed up against one another, legs clicking together, forms moist and alien.
 Rage possessed him and he scanned the room, settling on a can of Raid and a heavy, cylindrical table lamp with a hard metal base.
-He grabbed both and attacked the wall with the lamp, letting out an involuntary cry of battle.
-One of the hits lodged it in and Harry brought it violently downward, ripping a huge hole into the wall and shattering the lamp’s pale frosted glass.
-He filled the hole with Raid triumphantly, refusing to stop even when he began to choke on it.
+He grabbed both and attacked the wall with the lamp, an involuntary, vengeful shriek releasing from his throat.
+The lamp lodged halfway in, emitting white plumes of dust, and Harry wrenched it violently downward.
+A chasm was opened into Harry's living room wall and pale, soft-pink shards of glass sprayed upwards and all around him like a fountain, like droplets of pink water settling in his hair and in his skin.
+He paid no mind.
+He loaded the hole full with Raid, refusing to stop even when he began to choke on it.

 He went out and sat on the floor, bleeding and dusty with broken glass sprinkled around him, until the sun rose.
 It cast glowing rays through the windows and illuminated the demolished wall with gold.